danne931/akka-dotnet-bank/README.md

 - Overall account state
 - History of transactions on the account
 - Toggling between a transfer sender & receiver account (internal to the bank) demonstrates debits in one account and credits in the other
-- A system operations navbar displays circuit breaker open/closed status for domestic transfers to the 3rd party bank mock server
+- A system operations navbar displays circuit breaker open/closed status for domestic transfers to the 3rd party bank mock server (*exclusive to F# app*)
-- When the circuit breaker closes, pending domestic transfers are reprocessed & corresponding Approved/Rejected events are interpolated into the table
+- When the circuit breaker closes, pending domestic transfers are reprocessed & corresponding Approved/Rejected events are interpolated into the table (*exclusive to F# app*)

 ## Demonstration
 ### Domestic transfers to a mock 3rd party bank server with circuit breaker integration: